 Ohana Time – Events for your keiki

 This month, the CSC started a new project that focuses on our keiki age birth to five.
 We hosted two Ohana Time events.
 The purpose of these events is for our young keiki and their families to learn through play.
 Play is essential, vital, critical, and fundamental to a keiki’s social, emotional, physical, and intellectual development (Butler, “Learning Through Play”).
-For more information about the importance of learning through play, read this article at Early Childhood News.

 Our first event took place at Hawai’i Children’s Discovery Center in Honolulu.
 Our keiki participated in an interactive lesson with Stuffee, a seven-foot, blue-haired friend, and discovered the wonders of the human body from the inside-out.
 After exploring the digestive system, circulatory system, and respiratory system, they learned more about the amazing human machine with a visit to the Fantastic You! gallery.
 They continued to learn through play by exploring all the Discovery Center had to offer: a bank, doctor’s office, post office, grocery store, fire station, theater, the rain forest room and even enjoyed some outdoor adventures.

 To learn more about the human body and to practice at home with your keiki, check this this web page at Living Life and Learning.
 This website offers free printable, videos and options to buy life-like body kits to continue learning and exploring the human body.

 Our second Ohana Time took place at Got Funn in Kaneohe.
 Once again, our keiki played and played and played.
 There was active play, social play, manipulative play, creative play, and more.
 They participated in group activities with play dough.
 They joined the group for nursery rhymes, counting 1-100, ABCs, shape recognition and a story.
 To practice signing your numbers and ABCs, check out the following videos:

 For more resources and videos, come check out the lending library at the CSC.